Glossary of GPS Terms

 The normal civilian positioning accuracy obtained by using the single-frequency C/A code.

 Location determination when the receiver’s antenna is presumed to be stationary on the Earth.
 This allows the use of various averaging techniques that improve the accuracy by factors of over 1000.

 The direction of movement relative to a ground position.

 Universal Coordinated Time, formerly GMT or Greenwich Mean Time.

 A grid coordinate system that projects global sections onto a flat surface to measure position in specific zones.

 The component of the GPS system that includes the receivers.

-Wide Area Augmentation System is a FAA funded system of equipment and software that augments GPS.
-The WAAS provides a satellite signal for WAAS users to support enroute and precision approach aircraft navigation.
+Wide Area Augmentation System is an FAA-funded system of equipment and software that augments GPS.
+The WAAS provides a satellite signal for WAAS users to support en route and precision approach aircraft navigation.